How to Clean a Smelly Dishwasher

 2. Rinse the dishes before you put them in the machine.
 Scrape off large pieces of food that can clog the drainage system.

 3. Avoid using the kitchen faucet while the dishwasher is filling with water, as this will divert the water.
-When too little water is used during the wash cycle, the change of food debris being trapped in the gabs of the machine is higher.
+When too little water is used during the wash cycle, the chance of food debris being trapped in the gaps of the machine is higher.

 4. Every dishwasher holds a water softener, and there is a reason for that.
 If the concentration of calcium and magnesium in the water is too high, the water is called “hard” water.
 It is the reason for the calcium deposits that clog your machine and can be found on your dishes.
 A water softener is the right solution to the problem.